Why Czech Beer is Sooooo Good

-But, there are other aspects of Czech life and culture that make the beer great, and it’s these we decided to explore:
+But there are other aspects of Czech life and culture that make the beer great.
+Let’s go and explore:

 Czech culture worships social interaction

 Going to the pub and drinking with friends is sacred in the Czech Republic.
-Just like shisha has become popular beyond the Middle East for the connections it has with socialising, so Czech beer is famous because local culture is known for being so warm and welcoming.
+Just like shisha has become popular beyond the Middle East for the connections it has with socializing.
+Czech beer is famous because the local culture is so warm and welcoming.

-Leading on from this point, because it’s such an essential part of Czech culture, local beers are priced to be affordable for everyone – and people tend to really enjoy something they can have lots of without breaking the bank.
+Leading on from this point, because it’s such an essential part of Czech culture, local beers prices are low so as to be affordable for everyone.
+People tend to really enjoy something they can have lots of without breaking the bank.

-Of course the export versions you find abroad tend to be more pricey, but will often compare favourably with other world beers found on the supermarket shelf.
+Of course the export versions you’ll find abroad tends to be more pricey.
+But it will often compare favorably with other world beers found on the supermarket shelf.

 The breweries here have clout

-In a world where local brewers are fast disappearing or being bought up by large multinational companies, the Czech Republic and especially Prague still has a healthy ecosystem of breweries – from larger ones around for aeons, to local startups who benefit from support from their bigger brothers.
+Unfortunately, local brewers are fast disappearing or being bought up by large multinational companies.
+The Czech Republic and especially Prague still has a healthy ecosystem of breweries – from larger ones around for eons, to local startups who benefit from the support of their bigger brothers.

-What’s more, superior Czech hop quality and the pleasantly soft local water means Czech beer is impossible to create outside the country even if someone really wants to try, well they can’t.
+What’s more, superior Czech hop quality and the pleasantly soft local water means Czech beer is impossible to create outside the country.
+So even if someone really wants to try, well they can’t.
 So there!.

 Czechs are still keen on decoction mashing

-For the uninformed, decoction mashing is a method of brewing where, once, twice or even three times brewing, they take a portion of the mash and boil it separately, often a number of times.
+For the uninformed, decoction mashing is a method of brewing.
+They take where they take a portion of the mash and boil it separately, often a number of times.
 It’s then put back into the batch, ensuring a richer more flavorful profile to the resulting beer.